vedmalex/simjs-ts/docs/examples/buffet-restaurant.rst

 .. code-block:: js

-    var Chef = {
+    class Chef extends Sim.Entity {
-        start: function () {
+        start() {
             this.putBuffer(buffet, BuffetCapacity - buffet.current());
             this.setTimer(PreparationTime).done(this.start);
         }
     };

 Note here that the chef fills only the empty portion in the buffet.

 Next, let us look at the Customer entity.
 This entity prototype will generate request for all customers, where the time interval between customer arrivals is exponentially distributed.
 We will first look at the start function, which is somewhat similar to the start function of Chef.
 The customer will order (this.order(), which we will see next), and the function is called again after an exponentially distributed random delay:

 .. code-block:: js

-    var Customer = {
+    class Customer extends Sim.Entity {
-        start: function () {
+        start() {
             this.order();

             var nextCustomerAt = random.exponential (1.0 / MeanArrival);
             this.setTimer(nextCustomerAt).done(this.start);
         },
         ...